6feels/6feels.github.io/work.md

 	<header class="major">
 		<h3>Project Leader</h3>
 	</header>
-- Successfully managed the developments and expansion of the digital art NFT collection Zunkz on the Ethereum blockchain with a robust community of approximately 3,500 owners and daily active members across various social media platforms.
+- Successfully manage the developments and expansion of the digital art NFT collection Zunkz on the Ethereum blockchain with a robust community of approximately 3,500 owners and daily active members across various social media platforms.
 <br>
 - Supervise a team of 9 employees, focused on networking, marketing, social engagements, and technical developments to grow the project's ecosystem.
 <br>